socketstream/socketstream/doc/guide/en/rpc_responder.md

 ### Sending Arguments

-The RPC Responder can take and pass unlimited arguments intuitively.
+The RPC Responder can take and return unlimited arguments intuitively.
 For example let's write another action on the server:

 ``` javascript
 // server/rpc/products.js